ansiwen/shorterr/README.md

 }
 ```

-can be written like that:
+can instead be written like this

 ```go
 ...